jerodsanto/wordpress-console/readme.txt

 Yes, yes it does.

-= What about tab-completion? =

-Coming to a version near you.

 = I want feature [X] =

 You should fork the project on [GitHub](http://github.com/sant0sk1/wordpress-console) and help add it!
 Or contact me via [Twitter](http://twitter.com/sant0sk1) or my [blog](http://blog.jerodsanto.net) and let me know what features you think I should add.